 This website provides information about Dakota County's greenway network and greenway planning process.
-See below to review and submit comments about current greenway planning efforts and to learn more about other greenway master plans.
+See below to learn about current greenway planning efforts and completed greenway master plans.

-There is also a final draft of the Central Greenway Connectivity Study available for viewing.
+A final draft of the Central Greenway Connectivity Study is available for download.
 This study looks at bikeway connections between several

 greenways in the central part of the County.